neilgee/venobox/readme.txt

 == Changelog ==

+= 1.3.4 =
+* 12/07/16
+* Fix for iframes scrolling issue on ios.

 = 1.3.3 =
 * 10/07/16
 * Enhancement - if more than one WordPress gallery is on a page, each gallery will only show their own images when cycling through in the lightbox mode overlay.
+* Fix - call close button more efficiently.

 = 1.3.2 =
 * 08/07/16